Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 ELASTICSEARCH_AUTH=user:password
 ```

-The last step is to configure your indices life cycle.
+Now you have to configure your indices life cycle.
 This is based on your
 indices names.
 Create a file named `log-clean.yml`.
 This configuration parses the indices
 names stored in Elasticsearch and removes the ones that are too old.